Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

 \subsection{Phenomenological description}

-Current-injection in heterostructures composed of a magnetic layer adjacent to a nonmagnetic conductor with either bulk or interface spin-orbit coupling gives rise to a transverse spin accumulation ${\bm\zeta} \, || \, {\bf z}\times {\bf j}_{\rm c}$ at the interface of the magnetic layer.
-This spin accumulation induces both DL and FL SOT components, as shown in Fig.~\ref{Fig_SOTgeometry}(a), and described by Eq.~\eqref{eq:torquedef}.
-For experimental purposes, it is useful to introduce two effective magnetic fields, $\mathbf{B}_{\rm DL,FL}$, which correspond to the DL and FL torques and defined by $\mathbf{T}_{\rm DL,FL} = \mathbf{M} \times \mathbf{B}_{\rm DL,FL}$.
+Current-injection in heterostructures composed of a magnetic layer adjacent to a nonmagnetic conductor with either bulk or interfacial spin-orbit coupling gives rise to a transverse spin density ${\bm\zeta} \, || \, {\bf z}\times {\bf j}_{\rm c}$ at the interface of the magnetic layer.
+This spin density induces both damping-like and field-like SOT components, as shown in Fig.~\ref{Fig_SOTgeometry}(a), and described by Eq.~\eqref{eq:torquedef}.
+For experimental purposes, it is useful to introduce two effective magnetic fields, $\mathbf{B}_{\rm DL,FL}$, which correspond to the damping-like and field-like torques and are defined by $\mathbf{T}_{\rm DL,FL} = \mathbf{M} \times \mathbf{B}_{\rm DL,FL}$.
 The advantage of the effective field formulation in the SOT characterization is that their action on the magnetization can be directly compared to that of a reference external field of known magnitude and direction.
-To the lowest order in the magnetization, for a current ${\bf j}_{\rm c}||{\bf x}$, Eq.~\eqref{eq:torquedef} gives
+To the lowest order in the magnetization, for a current ${\bf j}_{\rm c}||{\bf x}$ and assuming C$_v$ symmetry (see below), Eq.~\eqref{eq:torquedef} gives